What is ALEKS?

-This is a “Placement Assessment,” not a test.
-The difference is that a Placement Assessment is designed to determine what a student knows and what a student needs to work on.
+This is a not a test.
+The difference is that the ALEKS PPL Assessment is designed to determine what a student knows and what a student needs to work on.
 At the end of the ALEKS PPL Assessment, a student will have a much better sense of his/her strengths and weaknesses in math.
 Students then have a chance to brush on topics that may have been forgotten or haven’t been practiced for some time.

 Be honest.
-It is important that the Placement Assessment is taken seriously and each student gives it an honest effort so that the Placement Assessment truly reflects their current level of knowledge and math preparedness.
-There is no benefit to cheating on the Placement Assessment – the only result will be that a student enrolls in a class that is too difficult, or not challenging enough, potentially costing time and money.
-Therefore, while taking the Placement Assessment, students should not consult any outside sources for help (friends/family, internet searches, textbooks, notes etc...).
-The purpose of the Placement Assessment is to give an accurate measure of a student’s current mathematical knowledge state so that he/she will be successful in mathematics courses.
+It is important that the ALEKS PPL Assessment is taken seriously and each student gives it an honest effort so that the assessment truly reflects their current level of knowledge and math preparedness.
+There is no benefit to cheating on this assessment.
+Therefore, while taking the assessment, students should not consult any outside sources for help (friends/family, internet searches, textbooks, notes etc...).
+The purpose of this assessment is to give an accurate measure of a student’s current mathematical knowledge state so that she/he will be successful in mathematics courses.
 The Institute values its reputation for a moral leadership as much as its reputation for academic excellence and expects all persons associated with it to maintain this reputation.
 The Institute’s Code of Ethics is simple and direct: Rose-Hulman expects its students to be responsible adults and to behave at all times with honor and integrity.

 When do I take the ALEKS PPL Assessment?

-- If you can’t complete the initial assessment by July 31st, please contact email@example.com to discuss alternative options.
+- If you can’t complete the initial assessment by June 30th, please contact firstname.lastname@example.org discuss alternative options.